 The effects of branding have a very clear effect on independent bottlers – bottles of Macallan released by independent bottlers command as little as 10% of the price of official distillery releases of a similar age and distillation year, even from established independent bottlers.

-Most people reading this will not have a cask of Macallan, but similar, if slightly less extreme, comparisons can be made between distillery versus independent bottler releases of Bruichladdich, Springbank and other distilleries with established brands.
+Most people reading this will not have a cask of Macallan to sell, but similar, if slightly less extreme, comparisons can be made between distillery versus independent bottler releases of Bruichladdich, Springbank and other distilleries with established brands.
 It means that if you are looking at bottling your cask you need to be careful what values you are looking for when you are doing your pricing; a buyer is unlikely to pay the same for your bottle as they would for an official distillery release, and probably less than their preferred independent bottler too.

 Macallan, Bruichladdich, Springbank, Dalmore and even newer distilleries like Arran all have massive marketing budgets to achieve their current success.
 On top of that, some of the oldest distilleries have been building brand awareness and loyalty for more than 100 years!
 Independent bottlers are often working on a smaller scale than the distilleries themselves, and yet they also have budgets into the thousands.

 These vast outputs on marketing are warranted because they have a large volume of stock to sell – Bruichladdich alone has the capacity to produce 1.5million litres of alcohol, and Macallan a whopping 15million (that’s enough to fill more than 30million bottles).
 If you choose to bottle and sell your cask in order to sell the circa 300 bottles from your cask you will need to market your bottles and your brand.
 And you will be competing against serious budgets and entrenched brand loyalty; all things that will eat into your eventual profit.

 Wholesale versus retail values of bottles